Drop Squad: Plot

-The film portrays an advertising executive, Bruford Jamison Jr. (Eriq La Salle) who is in charge of the "minority development division" for an advertising agency.
+The film portrays an advertising executive, Bruford Jamison Jr. who is in charge of the "minority development division" for an advertising agency.
 Among the ad campaigns he is involved with is one for a malt liquor called "Mumblin' Jack", whose billboard depicts a woman in a skimpy bikini straddling a bottle, with the slogan "It Gits Ya Crazy!"
 Another ad campaign depicted in the film is a commercial filled with racial stereotypes (in which Spike Lee has a cameo) for a fried chicken restaurant's Gospel-Pak, which offers a Bible verse printed on every napkin.
 Bruford's sister Lenora (Nicole Powell) calls in the Drop Squad to deprogram him.
 Bruford winds up being subjected to three weeks of psychological and physical brutality.
 Among the other persons who are shown being subjected to the deprogramming are a corrupt politician and a drug dealer.

 The film also depicts a conflict among the members of the Drop Squad as to the tactics they should use.
-Rocky (Vondie Curtis-Hall), the squad's leader, believes in using only nonviolent tactics, such as "subjecting them to a barrage of slides, posters, slogans and family photographs in hopes of restoring their sense of community", while Garvey (Ving Rhames) believes that harsher methods have become necessary.
+Rocky, the squad's leader, believes in using only nonviolent tactics, such as "subjecting them to a barrage of slides, posters, slogans and family photographs in hopes of restoring their sense of community", while Garvey believes that harsher methods have become necessary.